 - ½ cup + 1 tablespoon heavy cream

 - ¾ cup unsweetened cocoa, plus more for dusting finished cupcakes

 - 1 bottle stout beer, recommended: Guinness

 - 1 tablespoon vanilla extract

 - 3 large eggs

 - Preheat the oven to 250º.
-Spread white chocolate discs over rimmed baking sheet.
-Put in oven for 10 minutes to melt.
+Spread white chocolate discs over a rimmed baking sheet.
+Put in the oven for 10 minutes to melt.
 Stir and return to oven.

 - Remove it from the oven and spread it with a clean, dry spatula.

-- Continue to cook for and additional 30-60 minutes, stirring at 10 minute intervals.
+- Continue to cook for an additional 30-60 minutes, stirring at 10-minute intervals.
 At some points it may look lumpy and chalky.

-- If it’s lumpy, pulse in a food processor till smooth.
+- If it’s lumpy, pulse the white chocolate mixture in a food processor till smooth.

-- Heat cream and butter in microwave safe bowl till cream is hot and butter is melted.
-Add white chocolate and whisk till smooth.
-Chill till ganache is thick but not firm.
+- Heat cream and butter in a microwave-safe bowl till the cream is hot and the butter is melted.
+Add the white chocolate and whisk till smooth.
+Chill until the ganache is thick but not firm.
 Whip until it reaches frosting consistency.
 Set aside till cupcakes are ready to frost.

 - Preheat oven to 350 degrees F.

 - In a large mixing bowl, whisk together the cocoa, sugar, flour, baking soda, and salt.

 - In another medium mixing bowl, combine the stout, melted butter, and vanilla.
 Beat in eggs, one at a time.
 Mix in sour cream until thoroughly combined and smooth.
 Gradually mix the dry ingredients into the wet mixture.

 - Lightly grease 24 muffin tins.
 Divide the batter equally between muffin tins, filling each 3/4 full.